proyectosingenieriauninorte/NumericalMethods/README.md

 # Numerical Methods Repository

-This repository contains implementations of numerical methods focused on Python.
+This repository contains implementations of numerical methods in Python.
 The included methods are useful for solving mathematical problems using computational techniques.
+They are used to build the **marlonpy** Python package, which aims to help Systems Engineering students at Universidad del Norte, especially in their Computational Solutions to Engineering Problems course.

 ## Team: NRC 2381
 - Lena Carolina Castillo De la Espriella